 1. New Paltz

 Hop on Metro-North for two hours to Poughkeepsie, where you’ll find the village of New Paltz and historic Mohonk Mountain House perched on a cliff.
 The nearly 150-year-old National Historic Landmark and Historic Hotel of America is a stunningly renovated castle with all-inclusive activities for the whole family, including boating, golf, tennis, a spa, hiking trails, and yoga.
 Hike Mohonk Preserve or Minnewaska State Park for a step into nature.
 Contact Mohonk Guest Services for trips to and from the train station.

 Cold Spring is an unspoiled, charming riverside village that's perfect for a weekend getaway.
 Hop on Metro-North and within an hour you can kayak with Hudson River Expeditions, hike Breakneck Ridge in Hudson Highlands and explore Main Street’s eclectic boutiques and farm-fresh eateries like Hudson Hil's Café.
 Make this your no-fuss day trip or a spontaneous weekend getaway by staying at the Pig Hill Inn and exploring nearby historic treasures like West Point.

-Bursting with new restaurants and boutique hotels, Hudson is the ultimate car-free destination for the New Yorker who wants to dine like royalty without the hassle of the city.
+Bursting with restaurants and boutique hotels, Hudson is the ultimate car-free destination for the New Yorker who wants to dine like royalty without the hassle of the city.
 With hundreds of historic buildings, countless antique shops, a scenic waterfront, and cutting-edge clothing boutiques, it's a relaxing yet active weekend getaway.
-Hop on Amtrak at Penn Station for two hours to Hudson Station, then walk 10 minutes into town.
+Hop on Amtrak at Moynihan Train Hall for two hours to Hudson Station, then walk just a few minutes into town.